 By this stage, the kids (and me) were impossible to contain.
 HUGE spiral multicolored slides everywhere.
 I was thinking, beforehand, that this water park would be a poor relative to the ones I’ve been to in Europe, or even in Thailand, but I was so, so wrong.
 And actually, I discovered Waterbom Bali was voted the Number 1 Waterpark in Asia, and number 2 in the world via TripAdvisor!
 I’m not that surprised, to be honest, the rides are brilliant and the other amenities and facilities are great, especially the lunch options.

 The kids headed to the kids section, and they were ready to explode with excitement.
 It’s massive and just perfect for kids, complete with sun loungers around it for the adults to escape.

 There is also a great mix between adult slides, younger kids slides and family-type slides where you can all join in on the fun.
 We had a great time, from my 60-something-year-old mother, to the parents, to the kids, it was so much fun.

-There are lots of extra stuff you can pay for too, flowhouse (surfing on the spot), mini-bungees, rock climbing etc and of course any food or drinks that you want.
+There are lots of extra stuff you can pay for too, flowhouse (surfing on the spot), mini-bungees, rock climbing etc and of course, any food or drinks that you want.
 Waterbom is completely cashless though, which is super handy.
-So you get a digitised wristband that you credit with as much money as you think you’ll need, then anything you buy gets deducted from that.
-Anything left over at the end you get refunded, it’s a great system.
+So you get a digitized wristband that you credit with as much money as you think you’ll need, then anything you buy gets deducted from that.
+Anything leftover at the end you get refunded, it’s a great system.